Pablito203/gallery-capacitor-plugin/README.md

 ```

 Request read media permission.
-Required on Android only in android..
+Required on Android only in android.

 **Returns:** <code>Promise&lt;<a href="#permissionstatus">PermissionStatus</a>&gt;</code>